CPT-Odd effects on the electromagnetic properties of charged leptons in the Standard Model Extension: The calculation

+where $D_\mu=\partial_\mu-ie A_\mu$ is the electromagnetic covariant derivative, $G^+_W (G_Z)$ is the pseudo-Goldstone boson associated with the $W^+(Z)$ gauge boson, and $f^-=( f^+)^\dag$.
+This nonlinear gauge-fixing procedure reduces to the linear one when the covariant derivative is replaced by the partial derivative.
+This type of gauge introduces nontrivial changes in the Higgs and Yang-Mills sectors of the electroweak theory.
+In addition to generating the general propagator (\ref{GP}), this type of gauge cancels the $WG_W\gamma$ vertex arising from the Higgs sector.
+Furthermore, this gauge substantially modifies the $WW\gamma$ vertex that arises from the Yang-Mills sector.
+In the non-linear gauge, the vertex function associated with the $A^\mu (k_1) W^{+\lambda}(k_2)W^{-\rho}(k_3)$ coupling is given by $ie\, \Gamma_{\lambda \rho \mu}(k_1,k_2,k_3)$, where:

 where all momenta are taken incoming.
-As already mentioned, each diagram in Fig.~\ref{VVV} independently contributes to the MDM, but this is not the case for the diagrams in Fig.~\ref{WWW}.
-In this case, it is necessary to add the contributions of all diagrams to remove some spurious terms that depend on the $\gamma_5$ matrix.
-To calculate the contribution of these diagrams to the MDM, we will use the Feynman-'t Hooft gauge ($\xi=1$).
-In this gauge, the (\ref{NLGV}) vertex takes a simple form:
+As already mentioned, each diagram in Figs.~\ref{Loop1}$a$ and \ref{Loop2}$a$ independently contributes to the MDM and EDM, but this is not the case for the diagrams in Figs.~\ref{Loop1}$b$ and \ref{Loop2}$b$.
+This is more evident in the case of the diagrams in Fig. $4b$, since those diagrams characterized by the SM vertex $WW\gamma$ lead to individual contributions involving the matrix $\gamma_5$, appearing to contribute to the electric dipole moment.
+However, such contribution is spurious as it is canceled once all diagrams are added.
+To calculate these diagrams, we will use the Feynman-'t Hooft gauge ($\xi=1$).
+In this gauge, the vertex (\ref{NLGV}) takes a simple form: